uofu-emb/rtos/labs/09.verification/README.md

 In this lab, we'll get an introduction to the concept of system modeling and formal verification.

 # Learning objectives
-Model systems with finite state machines (FSM).
+1. Model systems with finite state machines (FSM).
+1. Describe invariant properties of a system.
-Evaluate correctness of a model.
+1. Evaluate correctness of a model.
-Apply model checking tools.
+1. Understand limitations and benefits of model checking.

 # Prelab
 ## First session.
-Read sections 3.1-3.3 and 3.6 in Lee & Seshia.
+1. Read sections 3.1-3.3 and 3.6 in Lee & Seshia.
-Read section 14.1 and 14.2 in Lee & Seshia
+1. Read section 14.1 and 14.2 in Lee & Seshia
 1. Draw a finite state machine for the train crossing problem given below.
-1. You should have a complete diagram **ready for class**.
+You should have a complete diagram **ready for class**.

 * Do not create an extended state machine, we want to restrict our analysis to an exclusively finite system.
 * Don't use a semaphore, encode multiple train interactions as distinct states.